strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

-* Open Episodes are defined as those without an End Date or an End Date after the end date of the report less than or equal to the report end date
+* Open Episodes are defined as those without an End Date or an End Date after the end date of the report
 * For this report, Episodes must also have an Episode Start Date equal to or greater than the report start date
-* Only Episodes with one or more Service Contacts in the reporting period are included in the analysis (referred to as 'active episodes')
-* Service Contacts flagged as ‘No Show’ are not included for this purpose
 * Measures that have a total score of ‘99’ are invalid and counted as 'no measure'

 .. _category-a9: